aderas2/cde_Data_Engineering_Fundamentals_Assignment/README.md

 3. Design Choices and Rationale
-* Real-Time Ingestion: All four sources—including call logs—are routed through a single streaming capture layer to eliminate batch infrastructure overhead and unify the ingestion checkpoint.
+* Real-Time Ingestion: All four sourcesâ€”including call logsâ€”are routed through a single streaming capture layer to eliminate batch infrastructure overhead and unify the ingestion checkpoint.
 * ELT Approach Over ETL: Data is written to storage first (Data Lake and Data Warehouse) and transformed after loading.
 This ensures raw historical data is permanently preserved and allows the transformation logic to be re-run or modified without re-ingesting data from the sources.
 * In-Pipeline Machine Learning Activity: Help to handle call logs (voice/video) to help analysis at the serving stage